SyedAzizEnam/CarND-Project4/README.md

 * Doing a weighted
 average of the polynomial coefficients

-The current pipline has vunerablities in its reliance on the color masks since the thresholds required will change for different settings.
+The current pipline has vunerablities because of its reliance on the color mask thresholds.
+The correct thresholds that can vary in different settings.
 The techniques above should definitely be tried in order to avoid the current pitfalls of the system.

-Here is link to the output
-from the pipline on a video stream:
+Here is link to the output from the pipline on a video stream:

 [![IMAGE ALT TEXT
 HERE](https://img.youtube.com/vi/T5kUmBSBjLI/0.jpg)](https://www.youtube.com/watch?v=T5kUmBSBjLI)